MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/friendly-names-for-audio-endpoint-devices.md

 Applications can access the properties of an audio endpoint device by using the device's **IPropertyStore** interface.
 The interface uses the property keys defined in the Functiondiscoverykeys\_devpkey.h and Mmdeviceapi.h header files to identify the properties.
 An application can use the **PKEY\_Device\_FriendlyName** property key to retrieve the friendly name of an endpoint device.
 For space-constrained user interfaces, a shorter version of the friendly name can be retrieved by using the **PKEY\_Device\_DeviceDesc** property key.
 For more information about these property keys, see [IMMDevice::OpenPropertyStore](/windows/win32/api/mmdeviceapi/nf-mmdeviceapi-immdevice-openpropertystore).

 An **IPropertyStore** interface instance maintains a persistent property store for an audio endpoint device.
-The property store copies its initial value for the **PKEY\_Device\_DeviceDesc** property key from the friendly name string that is associated with the KS pin category GUID in the registry path HKLM\\SYSTEM\\CurrentControlSet\\Control\\MediaCategories.
+The property store copies its initial value for the **PKEY\_Device\_DeviceDesc** property key from the friendly name string that is associated with the KS pin category GUID in the registry.
 Applications can read the **PKEY\_Device\_DeviceDesc** property value (the name string) from the property store, but they cannot change the value.
 However, users can modify the name by using the Windows multimedia control panel, Mmsys.cpl.
 For example, in Windows Vista, you can use the following steps to modify the name of a rendering endpoint device:

 1. To run Mmsys.cpl, open a Command Prompt window and enter the following command: